bug7a/basic.js-examples/README.md

 page.onClick(func:function)
 - Each time the page is pressed; the specified function is called.
-- All objects added to the page are also part of the page.
+-- All objects added to the page are also part of the page.
 This event is also triggered when a different object in the page is pressed.
-- If you want to control printing, except for added objects, you can add a transparent box object inside the page object that will stay behind.
+-- If you want to control printing, except for added objects, you can add a transparent box object inside the page object that will stay behind.
+- remove with page.remove_onClick(func:function)
 See: 65-length-measure-conversion-application.htm

 page.onResize(func:function)
 - Every time the page size changes; the specified function is called.
-- NOT CALLED for the initial size of the page on load.
+-- NOT CALLED for the initial size of the page on load.
+- remove with page.remove_onResize(func:function)

 page.add(object:BasicObject)
 - Used to move a base object back into the page.
-- Objects are created, by default, within the page object.
+-- Objects are created, by default, within the page object.

---
+---

 COMMON FEATURES AND METHODS OF BASIC OBJECTS: